Harvard Extension School Professional Development Programs are noncredit. Register and pay in full early to reserve a spot, as space is limited.

 Payment by wire transfer or check is also accepted, however the processing of such must be initiated at least six weeks prior to the start of the program.
 Therefore, we highly recommended that you pay first with a credit card in order to ensure your seat in the program and then, if possible, seek reimbursement from your employer.

 - Groups of two to five individuals attending the same program from the same organization: The first participant pays full price, and a 15 percent discount is extended to up to four additional participants.
 Please note that we do not allow more than five participants from one organization in any single open-enrollment program so that we can encourage diversity of industry and experience in the classroom.

-- Individuals attending more than one program in a calendar year: You pay full price for the first program registration and receive a 10 percent discount for each additional program throughout the year.
+- Individuals attending more than one program: You pay full price for the first program registration and receive a 10 percent discount on any additional programs.

 Proficiency in written and spoken English is required for participation in all Professional Development programs.
 Participants are expected to have a bachelor’s degree or the equivalent work experience.
 See individual program pages for additional prerequisites.